Wimbledon tennis: Nick Kyrgios fumes in grudge match against Rafael Nadal

-Nick Kyrgios blew up deluxe in his Wimbledon grudge match against Rafael Nadal, accusing the Spaniard of time wasting, not playing within the rules of the sport and also blaming the umpire for not holding the star to account.
+Nick Kyrgios blew up deluxe in his second round loss to Rafael Nadal at Wimbledon, accusing the Spaniard of time wasting, not playing within the rules of the sport and also blaming the umpire for not holding the star to account.

+The grudge match turned into the thriller everyone was hoping for as temper tantrums and scintillating tennis reigned supreme.
+Despite Kyrgios's best efforts, Nadal was too strong for the Aussie and emerged victorious in four sets 6-3 3-6 7-6 7-6, getting the better of his rival in two nailbiting tiebreakers to seal the result.

 The players don't get along — they've both made that perfectly clear — and Kyrgios was infuriated by his opponent's behaviour as Nadal took the first set 6-3.